wlcreate/nate-challenge/README.md

 * run tests with `CI=true npm test -- --coverage`
 * to see the test coverage report `open coverage/lcov-report/index.html`

-Once I decided to make the user’s history into a separate component from App.js, I wanted to make sure that by prop drilling I would still have the same expected result as if I didn’t separate it.
-Specifically, I am sending from App.js to the UserHistory component the array of urls, which is updated each time the user receives a successful response from the backend.
-Therefore, with this test on the UserHistory component, I am able to confirm that it is dynamically being updated based on the props sent down to it.
+Once I decided to make the user’s history into a separate component from `App.js`, I wanted to make sure that through prop drilling I would still have the same result as when it was all in one component.
+To be more specific, I am sending from `App.js` to the `UserHistory` component the array of urls, which is updated each time the user receives a successful response from the backend.
+Therefore, with this test on the `UserHistory` component, I am able to confirm that it is dynamically being updated based on the props sent down to it.

 ### Backend: Tests the function that actually transforms the text into the desired output